alecjonas/Forecasting_Walmart_Sales/README.md

 The overarching forecasting was conducted this way:
 * Forecast = Trend + Seasonality

-Since the trendline is a straight line, it can be used to predict the future.
+Since the trendline is a straight line (blue line in graphs), it can be used to predict the future.
 And then the seasonality is added in to adjust for the month.

 ## Analysis
 Because Walmarts sales are dependent on the departments and the stores (which are influenced by the categories, states, and overall Walmart trends), I spent a lot of time thinking about how I would A) generate a forecast and then B) apply that forecast to the individual level.
 I decided to forecast at a higher level almost immediately because I felt that it would be more volatile to forecast on the individual product level since many items only sparsely sell during the month.
 For all of my analysis, I tested my accuracy by predicting February and March 2016 since I had data for these months already.
 This allowed me to assess any error and make adjustments.